gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 #### Asymmetry

-Asymmetry is another factor you’ll most likely encounter when reading climbing.
+Asymmetry is another factor you’ll most likely encounter when reading climbing shoe reviews.
-Like downturn, it describes a ‘bend’ in the shoe, but this time it’s not about bending sideways instead of up and down.
+Like downturn, it describes a ‘bend’ in the shoe, but this time it’s about bending sideways instead of up and down.

 In part, asymmetry describes the toebox shape, seen from above.
 A less asymmetric shoe would have its frontmost point closer to the shoe’s centre line, while a more asymmetric shoe’s will be further off the centre line.

-Asymmetry also describes the amount of sideways banana shape a shoe has – toe and heel inward, midfoot outward.
+Asymmetry also describes the amount of sideways banana shape a shoe has – toe and heel pointing inward, midfoot bowed outward.
 This shoe shape obviously can’t bend your foot to conform to it.
-They just don’t move that way.
+Feet just don’t move that way.
-But when you put your feet into a sideways bent shoe and force it to conform to your feet, the shoe will push inwards against your toes and heels, from pinkie to big toe.
+But when you put your foot into a sideways bent shoe and force it to conform to your feet, the shoe will push inwards against your toes and heels, from pinkie to big toe.
 This extra force of shoe against feet will push your little toes into your big toe for a more compact fit in the toebox, as well as make the heel’s outside sit more snugly against your foot.

 What is the tradeoff for all of this?